Greg's First Time in

 Later I learned that the soldiers of the respective sides were only present when there were visits on their side.

-But we could enter one of the blue huts on Conference Raw that is actually administered by the UN.
+But we could enter one of the blue huts on Conference Row that is administered by the UN.

 After our JSA visit, we had a traditional Korean royal lunch (pangsanggi) at a local restaurant.